 #5: Be Wherever Your Customer Is

 People are spending a bulky amount of time on all digital platforms.
 More online presence means more chances for your business to be found.
-A website also has the benefit of potential customers finding you at their own pace instead of you interrupting their route.
+A website also has the benefit of potential customers finding you at their own pace instead of interrupting their route.
 It gives them more time to build their trust in a business.
 Moreover, a website saves them the hassle of finding information about your business.
-All your contact information, your portfolio, your products, and everything they need to know are in one place.
+All your contact information, portfolio, products, and everything they need to know are in one place.
 A website makes your customers’ lives easier.

 How to Build a Website | Website Creation for Beginners | Simple Website Building Video – Wix Studio